Meet OUR TEAM

 Glutaraldehyde is a common solution used for sterilization purposes.
 It has noxious fumes that must be contained at all times.
 We do not use this solution as a cold sterilant.
-All of our instruments are sterilized in a chemical-free steam autoclave, which is tested regularly using spore strips monitored by the Temple University School of Medicine Sterilizer Monitoring Service.
+All of our instruments are sterilized in a chemical-free steam autoclave, which is tested regularly using spore strips monitored by the Mesa Labs Sterilizer Monitoring Service.

 To further reduce hazardous aerosols, we do not use spray disinfectants.
 All surfaces are sanitized using a biodegradable pre-saturated towelette.
 We also use powder-free and latex-free gloves, which are discarded in our medical waste container, as these are not biodegradable.